 According to the finance watchdog, several mortgage lenders are operating well below the required standards, with management of these firms failing to ensure that they are treating borrowers fairly.

 After four separate reviews if 345 mortgage lenders in the UK this year, the FSA has decided to refer seven of these firms to its Enforcement department, while the watchdog said it had considered other lenders for referral.

 In addition to the seven firms who will face action, 65 mortgage lenders have been ordered to review past deals, or hire specialists to carry out the work.

 “During the reviews we saw a number of good brokers who are meeting the required standards and they are being undermined by the negligence or wilful non-compliance of others.”

-Such irresponsible lending is likely to result in borrowers falling behind on mortgage payments, and even facing the threat of repossession in some cases.
+Such irresponsible lending is likely to result in borrowers falling behind on mortgage payments, and even facing the risk of repossession in some cases.

-If you are facing repossession molaeproperties may be able to help you with a quick house sale or sell and rent back service.
+If you are at risk of repossession molaeproperties may be able to help you with a quick house sale or sell and rent back service.